cedvdb/route_parser/README.md

   - `exact`: the path matched cannot be longer
   - `partial`: the path matched can be longer

-## MatchTypes vs WildCards
+## Note on MatchTypes vs WildCards modification

 Previously this package was using wild cards for example `/route/*`.

-Now the package uses `/route, MatchType.partial` to match because the package can be used in routing libraries where we do not know what the user will input.
-If the library created wants the default to be a partial match it can pass the partial match type
+Now the package uses `/route, MatchType.partial` to match.

+That is for convenience in the codebase.